 - a) The project is in a transit priority area; - b) The project is on an infill site; and - c) The project is residential, mixed-use residential, or an employment center.

-The proposed project meets each of the above three criteria and thus, this checklist does not consider aesthetics or parking in determining the significance of project impacts under CEQA.
-Project elevations are included in the project description (see Figure 8, Proposed East Elevation).
+The proposed project meets each of the above three criteria and therefore, this checklist does not consider aesthetics or parking in determining the significance of project impacts under CEQA.